 Adding another player to the market creates competition between firms.
 This is positive, as competition is good for business and consumers.
 Buyers will get better prices for products (not to mention better quality of products) while companies will be able to learn from each other to perfect their respective product(s) and focus on what they do best.
 True, by being a fast follower, you will have to always bring your “A game”; this is the only way to succeed.
 However, this will also result in higher customer satisfaction, which may lead to larger revenues down the line.

 The Bottom Line: By being an innovator, you give your company more time to “take off” and build lasting relationships with your customers.
 Not to mention, there’s more opportunity to grow brand awareness, which can influence consumer buying behavior.
 On the other hand, being a fast follower can be very rewarding.
 You allow yourself to join an already flowing market and can learn from where your competition went wrong.
-Would you rather an innovator or fast follower?
+Would you rather be an innovator or a fast follower?